 The limitation of this process is that when mold is agitated, it ejects mold spores in a desperate attempt to preserve its efforts to propagate.
 The aforementioned methods achieve very little in the way of reducing the total mold load of your home or building, and the next time those spores discover moisture, then your problem will resurface.

-Not only that, but we also protect your space from mold’s return, guaranteed for up to one year!
+Not only that, but we also protect your space from mold’s return, guaranteed by Pure Maintenance for up to one year!